gcanti/fp-ts/docs/guides/HKT.md

 With the following error

 ```
-Argument of type 'Functor2<"Either">' is not assignable to parameter of type 'Functor<"Either">'
+Argument of type 'Functor1<"Identity">' is not assignable to parameter of type 'Functor<"Identity">'
 ```

 We need to add some overloading, one for each kind we want to support